RFGump/kdd2019tutorial/README.md

 |GPU|yueguoguo/reco_gpu|
 |Full|yueguoguo/reco_full|

 In the tutorial, we use the PySpark one where the single-node Python and PySpark codes can run.
+To use these images, one needs to [create a Docker Hub account](https://hub.docker.com/signup).
 Assuming Docker has been installed, in either the Linux/MacOS terminal or Windows PowerShell, commands to run for practising the notebooks are as below:

 1. Pull the image
 ```